 Manaaki sessions for researchers and clinicians

 Who are you as a Tiriti partner and how does Te Tiriti apply to your research and/or clinical work?
 The manaaki sessions are a safe online space for both Māori and non-Māori alike to participate in open discussions around our understandings and experiences of Te Tiriti.
-More information and registration can be found on our events page.

 For research groups wanting to work with Māori or require assistance to ensure that a grant/project is responsive to and inclusive of a Māori perspective, one-on-one assistance and advice will be available by request.
 This includes project design advice and document preparation services.